Creating, Updating and Deleting Resources

 For all request types, the body MUST contain a data member whose value is an empty array or an array of resource identifier objects.

-If a client makes a PATCH request to a URL from a to-many relationship link, the server MUST either completely replace every member of the relationship, return an appropriate error response if some resources can not be found or accessed, or return a 403 Forbidden response if complete replacement is not allowed by the server.
+If a client makes a PATCH request to a URL from a to-many relationship link, the server MUST either completely replace every member of the relationship, return an appropriate error response if some resources can not be found or accessed, or return a 404 Not Found response if complete replacement is not allowed by the server.

 For example, the following request replaces every tag for an order: